hanqizhang/hanqizhang.github.io/_posts/2023-05-07-fastsampling.md

 ***Linear Stochastic Recurrent Dynamics.***

-As shown in Fig.1, we construct a linear network of recurrently connected neurons, $\mathbf{r}$, where the recurrent weights are $\mathbf{W}$.
+As shown in Fig.1 of the original paper, one can construct a linear network of recurrently connected neurons, $\mathbf{r}$, where the recurrent weights are $\mathbf{W}$.
 They receive feed-forward input from $\mathbf{h}$ with weight matrix $\mathbf{F}$.
 At the same time,
 $\mathbf{r}$ also receives external noise $\mathbf{\xi}$.
 The corresponding network dynamics is described below.
 <!-- \begin{figure}[h]